 sudo apt autoremove -y

-Then, remove the repository configuration and GPG key:
+Then, remove the repository configuration and GPG key to prevent APT from checking for packages you no longer need:

 sudo rm /etc/apt/sources.list.d/anydesk.sources